 When meditating over a brief paragraph or a single verse, it’s frequently a good idea to memorize the passage word for word.
 However, this will not be possible for meditation on many verses or entire books.

-Consider the passage you’re concentrating on.
+Consider the passage you’re concentrating on when you meditate on Scripture.
 Identify God’s desires as they are revealed in those words, and make an effort to align yourself with them so you can experience God’s emotions to some extent.

 You can make the paragraph you’re reading appear more “real” to yourself by allowing yourself to experience emotion with God, which should lead to a richer experience.
 God’s words should seem noticeably more profound—as significant as they were originally meant to be—instead of merely appearing as text on a page.

-Therefore, reflecting on God’s word helps us live our daily lives and prepares us for salvation.
-Paul instructed Timothy to reflect on spiritual matters so that his “development may be clear to everybody” (1 Timothy 4:15).
+Therefore, reflecting on God’s word as we meditate on Scripture helps us live our daily lives and prepares us for salvation.
+In a brief example, Paul instructed Timothy to reflect on spiritual matters so that his “development may be clear to everybody” (1 Timothy 4:15).

-God’s words can be meditated upon for depth and stability.
-The Christian who meditates on God’s word day and night will be like a tree planted by rivers of water, as David emphasizes in Psalms 1.
-A Christian who spends day and night in prayer and Bible study receives spiritual sustenance that enables them to cope with anything life throws at them.
+God’s words, even a short phrase, can be meditated upon for depth and stability.
+As David highlights in Psalms 1, a Christian meditating on God’s word will be like a riverside tree.
+Christians who spend day and night in prayer receive spiritual sustenance that enables them to cope with anything life throws at them.

 Conclusion

 We must value and practice meditation as an influential Christian discipline and a crucial instrument of grace.
-However, it requires discipline, which takes time and work.
+However, it requires discipline, which takes quiet time and work.
 Don’t let God’s truth escape your grasp.
-When you are meditating, be focused and intentional.
+When you are meditating, be focused and intentional to properly apply God’s Word.